jaffarkeikei/myc/BETA_LAUNCH_CHECKLIST.md

 ---

 ## Current Status
-**Data cleaned and ready for beta launch! ✅**
+**Database completely wiped and ready for beta launch! ✅**

-- Database: Clean slate with 5 test profiles
+- Database: **COMPLETELY EMPTY** - 0 profiles, 0 meetings, 0 sessions
-- All roast counts reset to 0
+- Fresh start for all beta users
-- No pending meetings or sessions
+- No test data whatsoever
 - Environment variables configured
 - Latest code deployed to production

-**Ready to invite beta users!**
+**Ready to invite beta users - they will be your first real users! 🚀**